 - Signal and Telegraph – We are still renovating the levers etc. to go in the newly appointed signal box.Would you like to be in at the start of our operations?

-- Diesel Crew – no vacancies at present but do fill in a volunteer form and leave it with us if you wish.
+- Diesel Crew – Vacancies at present.
+Please fill in a volunteer form online.

 - Guard – The guard is in charge of the train and its safety depends upon his actions.
-A trainee will be started as a Travelling Ticket Inspector (TTI) rostered with an experienced Guard.
-No vacancies at present but do fill in a volunteer form and leave it with us if you wish.
+A trainee will be rostered with an experienced Guard.
+Vacancies at present, please fill in a volunteer form on line.

 Are there any age restrictions to volunteer?